 The veterinarian will check the nipples carefully, to look for swelling, pain, nipple colour and discharge.
 Mastitis will be suspected in the nursing queen.

-- Baseline tests – This will include biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and look for signs of infection or inflammation such an increase in white blood cell count.
+- Baseline tests: This will include biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and look for signs of infection or inflammation such as an increase in white blood cell count.